Working and aged 60 and over

 How much can I get?

-Like the CPP retirement pension, the amount of each PRB will depend on your level of earnings, the amount of CPP contributions you made during the previous year, and your age as of the effective date of the PRB.
+Like the CPP retirement pension, the amount of each PRB will depend on how much you earn, the amount of CPP contributions you made during the previous year, and your age as of the start date of the PRB.

 The maximum PRB for one year is equal to 1/40th of the maximum CPP retirement pension.
 If you contribute less than the maximum, the amount of the year's PRB will be proportional to your contributions.
 For example, if you contributed half of the maximum contribution level, you will receive 50 percent of the maximum PRB.